dkulchenko/bunch/README.md

 bunch shell
 ```

-Add this to your .bash_profile to make the `go` command automagically be bunch-aware (e.g. go build will automatically have the correct $GOPATH set if a Bunchfile is present):
+You can also add this to your .bash_profile to make the `go` command automagically be bunch-aware (e.g. go build will automatically have the correct $GOPATH set if a Bunchfile is present):

 ```
 if which bunch > /dev/null; then eval "$(bunch shim -)"; fi